aliang8/Bomberman/README.md

 -Made it so that sprites and map are displayable

-Matthew 5/15/16

-Started up with the basic framework for Bomberman.

-Added some basic methods, classes.

-Working on creating powerups and player movement and AI movements.

-Does not compile yet, need to add more methods to our classes and make more classes for other AI, and obstacles and possible special maps.

-Need to add sprites and other graphical stuff.

 Anthony 5/16/16

 -Made a palette on the level editor to select different blocks

 -After selecting the blocks you can change the type of individual tiles

-Matthew 5/16/16

-Created separate Tile collection

-Added Methods to bomberman to move/drop bombs.

-Matthew 5/17/16

-added Images to setup and more used the makeMap(redesigning it)

 Anthony 5/18/16